- Search The Registry

 Paul Winfield, a Black actor, was born on this date in 1941.

-Born in Los Angeles, CA, Paul Edward Winfield was raised by a single mother, Lois Edwards, who was a union organizer.
+Born in Los Angeles, CA, Paul Edward Winfield was raised by a single mother, Lois Edwards, a union organizer.
 He attended Manual Arts High School in LA.
-In high school, he was named best actor for three years in a row in an annual Southern California high school drama competition.
+In high school, he was named best actor for three years in an annual Southern California drama competition.
 He studied drama at four colleges before leaving UCLA six credits short of a degree.

 Winfield became a contract player at Columbia Pictures, impressing Burgess Meredith, who cast him in two Amiri Baraka stage plays.
 That got the attention of Sidney Poitier, who hired him for "The Lost Man," his first movie role.Before this, Winfield played the boyfriend of Diahann Carroll in her situation comedy, "Julia."
 In 1972, he was nominated for an Academy Award for his role of the father in Martin Ritt's "Sounder."